chew-z/itunes.vim/README.md

 3) Press Enter to select and play track.

-This script only plays one selected track and then falls back to whatever is in iTunes play queue.
-You can of course select and play another track.[^2]
+This script only plays one selected track and then falls back to whatever is in your iTunes play queue.
+You can of course select and play another track. [^2] [^4]

 4) Repeat 2) and 3) as long as you wish.